Ohio Copper Company

 (Read the Wikipedia article about the Panic of 1907)

-Apparently, work stopped on both the new mill at Lark, and on extending the Mascotte tunnel due to financial difficulties for Heinze and his associates.
+By mid December 1907 work had stopped on both the new mill at Lark, and on extending the Mascotte tunnel due to financial difficulties for Heinze and his associates.
 Rio Grande Western put a lien on the Ohio Copper company in the amount of $26,249, being the freight charges it was owed for the shipment of building materials for the tunnel work and the construction of the mill.
 (Cincinnati Enquirer, December 17, 1907)

 By mid January 1908, the difficulties were taken care of and work had resumed.
 (Salt Lake Herald, January 18, 1908)